rossprogram/rossprogram.github.io/alumni/contribute.md

 ### By check

-Please make out the check to “the Ohio State University Foundation” with “Ross Scholarship Fund” in the memo, and mail it to:
+Please make out the check to “the Ohio State University Foundation” with “Ross Endowment Fund” in the memo, and mail it to:

 Ross Mathematics Program
 Department of Mathematics - OSU